Friedrich Christian Hermann Uber

 Friedrich Christian Hermann Uber (22 April 1781 – 2 March 1822) was a German composer, who also served as the cantor of the Kreuzkirche in Dresden.

 Born in Breslau (modern Wrocław), he was the son of lawyer and music-lover Christian Benjamin (born Hermann) Uber; his brother Alexander was a noted cello virtuoso.
 He studied law in Halle (Saale), before receiving a musical education from Daniel Gottlob Türk.
 He then received placement as a chamber musician at the court of Prince Louis Ferdinand; beginning in 1807 he served as a first violinist in the orchestra in Braunschweig.
-In 1808, on the orders of Jérôme Bonaparte, he was appointed Kapellmeister of the opera in Kassel.
+From 1808 to 1814 he was Kapellmeister of the opera in Kassel.

-In 1814 he was appointed by king Jérôme Bonaparte as Opernkapellmeister to Kassel.
-Beginning in the same year he also served as Kapellmeister of the Staatstheater Mainz, and in 1816 he became music director of a group of theaters in Dresden.
+Beginning in 1815 he also served as Kapellmeister of the Staatstheater Mainz, and in 1816 he became music director of a group of theaters in Dresden.
 From 1818 until his death he served as music director of the Kreuzkirche; at the same time he worked as its cantor.

 Uber composed French and German operas, intermezzi, cantatas, a Passion, and a violin concerto.
 Stylistically, he was a Romantic.
 He died in Dresden in 1822.